 Choose the best word/expression to complete these sentences.

-Another note: This area of English is very advanced, and lots of websites seem to disagree with each other.
-It can be a good idea to use corpus data (e.g. from the British National Corpus) which gives you examples of how people use vocabulary.
-Another way to see which expressions are more common (on the internet) is to use Google fight which is just fun!
+Note: This area of English is (especially!) complicated, and some websites with advice on this seem to disagree with each other.
+It can be a good idea to use corpus data (e.g. from the British National Corpus) which gives you real examples of how people use vocabulary.